Pilothouse-App/Pilothouse/README.md

 # WPDocker
-*A local WordPress development stack in Docker*
+*A lightweight local WordPress development stack in Docker*

 ### What Is It?

 This is a WordPress-centric local development environment using Docker.
-In addition to the Docker stack, this package contains a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, updating the hosts file, and running WP-CLI commands.
+In addition to the Docker stack, this package contains a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, keeping the hosts file updated, and running WP-CLI commands.

-It is somewhat opinionated, as I built it to fit my own specific needs.
-It is also pretty minimal and lightweight.
-That said, while I hope others will find it useful, I am not really interested in maintaining it as a more general tool for the masses.
-Feel free to report bugs and contribute, but be aware that I built this primarily for my own use, and will probably not be interested in adding a feature that I will not use myself, as I have limited spare time in which to build and maintain such things.

 ### What's Inside